- American Bladesmiths Society Master Bladesmith

 I had no one to turn to for help so I decided to go to the American Bladesmith School in Old Washington, Arkansas to attend their Introduction to Bladesmithing and Damascus courses in 1998.
 I was lucky enough to receive the Blade Magazine Scholarship for the Introduction course.
 Kevin Harvey, my husband, attended the classes with me and we both came away enlightened and so enthusiastic about forging knives that we, together with Bertie Rietveld and Tom Nelson founded the Southern African Bladesmiths Association (S.A.B.A, pronounced sabre).

 I loved experimenting with different damascus patterns.
 I used to make knives from my own damascus and I especially enjoyed making replicas of traditional African weapons and primitive knives.
 I can no longer make knives as I have permanent injuries to both my hands which forced me to retire from bladesmithing in 2013.
 Not workshop-related injuries but livestock-related.
 I can assist Kevin with instruction on the 2-week ABS course but the rest of my time is spent doing admin.

 Kevin and I helped to draw up a marking schedule to be used by the Knifemakers' Guild of Southern Africa's evaluation committee in order to allow forged knives to be recognized and for people to attain guild membership by submitting forged knives.
 In 2003 I was the first person to pass their Guild evaluation using forged blades.
 Kevin and I both became Master Bladesmiths at the Blade Show in Atlanta, U.S.A in June 2003.
-I was the second lady Master Bladesmith in the world, (there are now four of us).
-Kevin and I were the first married couple Master Smiths (Haley and Adam DesRosiers are now the second) and the only two ABS Mastersmiths on the African Continent.
+I was the second lady Master Bladesmith in the world, (there are now five of us).
+Kevin and I were the first married couple Master Smiths (Haley and Adam DesRosiers are now the second) and two of three ABS Mastersmiths on the African Continent.